 What Are the Characteristics of a Psychopath?

-Psychopaths are defined as predators who use charm, deceit, manipulation and violence in order to take advantage of others.
+Psychopaths are predators who use charm, deceit, manipulation and violence in order to take advantage of others.

-It is believed that psychopaths are born, not shaped by their environment.
-There is evidence to suggest that psychopaths have real physiological differences in the way they process empathy and guilt.
+Psychologists believe that psychopaths are born, not shaped by their environment.
+There is evidence to suggest that psychopaths’ brains have real physiological differences in the way they process empathy and guilt.
 This is one of the basic ways psychopaths are different from sociopaths.

 Some psychopaths can hold onto relationships for long periods of time, without their partners knowing their true personality.
 Others will flit from marriage to marriage in order to amass wealth.